 What Does a UX Designer Do?

-A UX designer’s primary role is to reverse-engineer problems that users and customers are facing, and come up with creative ways to solve them through design.
+A UX designer’s primary objective is to reverse-engineer problems that users and customers are facing, and come up with creative ways to solve them through design.

 People often confuse UX design with UI design, and even UI with visual design.

-Visual design is how it looks — the colors, the fonts, the photography, the emotional appeal, how it makes users think and feel, the overall brand and visual aesthetic.
+Visual design is how it looks — the colors, the imagery, the typography, the emotional appeal, how it makes users think and feel, the overall brand, identity, and aesthetic.

-Designers can be UX designers, UI designers, visual designers, all of the above, or some of the above.
-Designers that are skilled in user research and business strategy are referred to as product designers, and those that are all of the above, full-stack UX designers.
-Either way, it’s fine to use UX and UX designer as the umbrella term.
+Designers can be visual designers, UI designers, UX designers, all of the above, or some of the above.
+Designers that are also skilled in user research and ideation are referred to as product designers, and those that are all of the above, full-stack UX designers.
+Either way, it’s fine to use both UX and UX designer as umbrella terms.

 Business Goals vs. Ethical Design

 Businesses need to make money, however, overbearing tactics such as forceful email opt-ins are known to be a display of dark UX (although some simply refer to this as asshole design).
 Some are even saying that designers should be licensed, since the skills that they have “[are] powerful and [they] can herd people toward certain actions”.

 Whether designers should or shouldn’t be licensed is a very debatable topic, but that aside for now, there’s no denying that designers are indeed capable of steering users in a certain direction.
 At the very least, designers should adhere to a strict code of ethics.